BlackDawg121/SDP-Project/README.md

 This will be the stage-two evaluation of the SDP on Open Source Tools.
 This document contains the details to complete your stage-two project successfully.
 This project prerequisites you to form groups, i.e. you will be working in groups.
 The project is designed in such a manner that, you will revise all the content that you've learnt during the 3 sessions and much more if you are willing to.

+Make sure to read the entire README.md before you proceed.

 ## The Basics

 The project shall focus on key areas of the SDP sessions namely: